vvgupta01/data-science/data-science/capstone/report.md

 | 4       | 1             | 1.282051%      | Playground |

 All clusters were represented by the neighborhoods in Toronto; however, only clusters 0 and 2 were represented by the neighborhoods in Manhattan.
 Even so, cluster 2 was the most common cluster consisting of over 75% of neighborhoods in both cities, while clusters 3 and 4 were only represented by a single neighborhood each.

+### IV.
+Results
+_Note: Basic results regarding venue analysis can be found in the above section.
+This section references datasets in the above section to provide a more focused analysis._
+#### 4.1 Venue Analysis Results
+On the surface, both Manhattan and Toronto contain similar amount of neighborhoods, suggesting they are internally similar.
+However, the he venue analysis suggests Manhattan contains nearly twice as many venues as Toronto (~196%), with Toronto and Manhattan having an average of 44 and 83 venues per neighborhood within a 500 meter radius respectively.
+Similarily, due to the significant difference in venues, Manhattan contains approximately 43% more unique venue types, suggesting its city is more diverse than Toronto.
+However, when comparing the top venue types of each city, Toronto has approximately 25% more unique venue types.
+This suggests that while Manhattan has more diversity in terms of venues available, Toronto has more diversity and consistency in terms of common venues. <br>
+Despite their differences, Toronto and Manhattan also share several venue types, representing a total of 380 venue types with 66% venue type similarity.
+Further analysis into the frequency of top venue types between both cities reveals that the most common venues are coffee shops, which are represented in over 10% of all neighborhoods.
+#### 4.2 Cluster Analysis Results